ryanshiroma/BrunoTheRobot/README.md

 where n=50, and s^2 is the variance of the 20 observed readings.
 Knowing this, our posterior means for bias and noise are  <img src="http://mathurl.com/zdychrf.png">
 With these simple derivations it becomes simple enough to code up the estimates in just a few lines of code!
+*the actual completed code is a little bit more involved due to the syntax of C. For example I did not initialize any variables below.
+Please check the full code file for the actual code.*
 ```C
 /* BEGIN CALIBRATION */